MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-data-enrichment-manage-script.md

 - "hasNext": Boolean.
 Denotes whether another iteration on the data is needed.
 - "nextQueryFilters": If another iteration is needed, it contains the consecutive JSON query to be run.
 Use this as the "filters" parameter in the next request.

-The following Python example uses the contents of a CSV file to manage (create, update, or delete) IP address ranges in your Cloud App Security environment.
+The following Python example uses the contents of a CSV file to manage (create, update, or delete) IP address ranges in your Defender for Cloud Apps environment.

 ```python
 import csv